CapacitorSet/box-js/README.md

 box-js sample1.js sample2.js /var/data/mySamples ...
 ```

+By default box.js will process samples in parallel, running one analysis per core.
+You can use a different setting by specifying a value for `--threads`: in particular, 0 will remove the limit, making box-js spawn as many analysis threads as possible and resulting in very fast analysis but possibly overloading the system (note that **analyses are usually CPU-bound**, not RAM-bound).

 After the analysis is finished, you can extract the active URLs like this:

 ```